 - LinkedIn: This resource can broaden your network to people you never would have come in contact with otherwise.
 You can post your résumé, present your character, share articles, and more.
 It can reflect who you are and show potential employers what you have to offer.

 You are at a crossroads where you can reshape and write the future of your story.
 Focus on who you are becoming and where you are going.
 This exploratory process leads you to get to know yourself more deeply.
 It may involve taking some risks.
 The road may be bumpy at times, but those bumps teach us.
 We grow, we discover, we persevere, we overcome, and we blossom.
 You are worth this journey!

 Natalie R. Huston, MA, NCC, LPC

-Natalie is a Licensed Professional Counselor with a private practice in Matthews, NC.
+Natalie is a Licensed Clinical Mental Health Counselor with a private practice in Matthews, NC.
 She is passionate about people becoming more of who they were meant to be.
 Questions or comments can be directed to email@example.com.